Brobin/brobin-v3/data/articles/nebraska-big-year-august-recap.md

 At this point in a big year, there isn't much left, so every new bird is pretty much a rarity.
 Mid-August was FULL of them.

-On the morning of August 11th, and **Arctic Tern** was found at Lake Minitare by Stephen Brenner.
-I immediately set off on the longest chase of the year so far, driving 12 hours rouhnd trip to pick up this life bird and year bird #333!
+On the morning of August 11th, an **Arctic Tern** was found at Lake Minitare by Stephen Brenner.
+I immediately set off on the longest chase of the year so far, driving 12 hours round trip to pick up this life bird and year bird #333!

 [![Arctic Tern](https://cdn.download.ams.birds.cornell.edu/api/v2/asset/640179117/1200)](https://macaulaylibrary.org/asset/640179117)
 _Arctic Tern, Sioux County_

 Not long after, on August 15th, I decided to do a loop of some lakes around Lincoln to look for Laughing Gulls or other post-breeding wanderers.
 At Oak Lake Park, I hit the jackpot, not with gulls, but with a pair of **Long-tailed Jaegers** (335)!
-I initially thought they must be dark Ring-billed Gull juveniles, but I quickly took photos and was able to get them identified.
+I initially assumed they must be dark Ring-billed Gull juveniles, but took some more photos and they were unmistakably Jaegers!
 Immediately, I got the word out, and a handful of birders were able to come enjoy them before they took off and headed South.

 [![Long-tailed Jaeger](https://cdn.download.ams.birds.cornell.edu/api/v2/asset/640332519/1200)](https://macaulaylibrary.org/asset/640332519)
 _Long-tailed Jaeger, Lancaster County_